secretagentan/intro-to-mongoose/lets-mongoose.md

 ## What is data denormalization and data deduplication?
 ```
-data denormalization is the process of trying to improve the read performance
+Data denormalization is the process of trying to improve the read performance
 of a database at the expense of write performance.  done by adding redundant copies
 of data or grouping data; often motivated by needing to carry out large amount of read ops.

-data deduplication is a special data compression technique for eliminating
+Data deduplication is a special data compression technique for eliminating
 duplicate copies of repeating data, AKA Intelligent(data Compression & Single
 Instance (data) Storage.